Darkbat91/SingleDownload/README.md

 ## Brief

-This is an edit of the project from https://github.com/joshpangell to incorporate only a single download link that may be used for any one of multiple files
+This is an edit of the project from https://github.com/joshpangell to incorporate only a single download link that may be used for any one of multiple files.

 ## Description